 Florida: The Pickin’ Patch in Dunnellon

-The hot, wet climate in Florida isn’t great for gourd-growing, but two farmers took a chance half a decade ago and hit pay dirt.
-The Pickin’ Patch has a kids’ hay maze, a fort with slides, and live bluegrass on the weekends.
-But the best part may just be the price: $5 admission covers everything but the pumpkins!
-These are the best pumpkin spice products to buy this year.
+Florida’s hot, wet climate isn’t great for gourd-growing, but two farmers took a chance half a decade ago and hit pay dirt.
+The Pickin’ Patch has a kids’ hay maze, a fort with slides, and live bluegrass.
+Many families make a visit to the farm a Halloween tradition.

 Hawaii: Kula Country Farms on Maui

-This family-run patch on the island of Maui includes simple autumn pleasures that aren’t easy to come by in a tropical island paradise.
+Sure, Hawaii has beautiful beaches but you should add Kula Country Farms to your list of reasons to visit the island paradise.
+Located on the island of Maui, the farm is saturated with simple autumn pleasures that aren’t easy to come by on a tropical island.
 Thanks to its 3,000-foot elevation, temperatures at the farm are crisper than you might expect—10 to 15 degrees cooler than the beaches.
-Enjoy a bouncy house, farm games, a corn maze, and pumpkin carving.
+Enjoy farm animals, games, a corn maze, and pumpkin carving.
 Also: shave ice!
-Make sure to add these fall activities to your bucket list.

 Idaho: The Farmstead in Meridian